ProfGarfield/profgarfield.github.io/GeneralLibrary.md

 simpleSettings.clearAdjacentAirProtectionAI = true
 simpleSettings.clearAdjacentAirProtectionHuman = true
 ```
+If you only want the AI (or only Human players) to have adjacent air protection removed, only set one of the lines to true.
+The first line will clear air protection beside any AI unit that is activated.

 You can create other forms of stack "unprotecting" by using the functions in the next section.
 Perhaps you have a unit type that shouldn't be able to 'hide' behind a strong defender, for example.